azhari7/Devops-past-work/readme.md

+Note : Full config file is in folder configuration but is not complete due to confidentiality

 # 📦 Mobile API Deployment for Government Service

 This project is a Go-based mobile backend API containerized with a multi-stage Docker build and deployed to a Kubernetes cluster using Helm.
 It includes advanced features such as Vault for secrets injection, HPA for autoscaling, and is exposed via NGINX Ingress with TLS.